jennifer-language/jennifer/docs/milestones.md

   with `bio.translate` only if it's referenced bare; it does not conflict with the qualified form.
 Document the resolution rule carefully in `docs/technical/interpreter.md`.

+### Deferred from M8

+- **File-import aliasing** (`import "templateengine.j" as jinja;`).
+  Today `import "file.j";` is a textual splice at the preprocessor level - the imported file's defs/methods become globals, with no module boundary.
+Adding `as jinja` implies namespaced user methods, which Jennifer doesn't have any infrastructure for.
+Either (a) prefix-splice (rewrite tokens so `render` becomes `jinja.render`; fragile under cross-file references), or (b) real modules with per-file environments and explicit exports - its own milestone.
+M8's system-library namespacing works because builtins are registered through a Go API that already has a `lib` tag;
+  file imports have no equivalent and would need to invent one.
+File imports stay unnamespaced until a dedicated modules milestone.

+**Test strategy.** No real namespaced library is shipped in M8 (all five essentials stay flat), so tests register **synthetic** namespaced builtins inline through the public Go API (`in.RegisterNamespaced("bio", "translate", fn)`).
+The parser sees a qualified call as `bio.translate(...)` regardless of whether the namespace points at real code, so this covers the full pipeline without a stub package on disk.
+Concretely:

+- **Parser:** `QualifiedCallExpr` parses `IDENT.IDENT(...)`; table-driven
+  cases include qualified constant refs (`bio.STOPS`) and rejection of qualified-assign (`bio.x = 1` is a parse error).
+- **Interpreter:** register synthetic namespaced builtins, then exercise lookup hits, lookup misses, `use bio as b;` makes `b.` resolve and `bio.` error with a "did you mean `b`?" hint, the namespace-identifier reservation rule (`func bio() {}` errors after bare `use bio;`, passes after aliased `use bio as b;`), `use`-gating before any qualified call is allowed, and dot-separated constants.
+- **Formatter:** round-trip a program containing qualified calls;
+  verify no space around `.`.
+- **AST JSON dump:** emit `QualifiedCallExpr` for a synthetic source.
+- **REPL:** `EvalInteractive` path through a qualified call; multi-line continuation crossing a `.` boundary.
+- **End-to-end:** one test in `cmd/jennifer/examples_test.go` (or a new `namespace_test.go`) registers a test-only namespaced library and runs a small source string; no `examples/*.j` golden file required.
+- **Regression:** the five shipping essentials act as the "namespaces don't break flat builtins" sanity suite - their existing tests must keep passing unchanged.

 **Docs to write at end of M8:**